 REACH Immigrant and Refugee Initiative

-As a result of the Framework Development Reflective session in June 2018 and discussions about culturally appropriate community building, a new approach was identified with this work that would merge both the family violence prevention work and Police and Youth Engagement Program to incorporate a holistic community development practice.
+After the Framework Development Reflective session in June 2018 and discussions about culturally appropriate community building, a new approach was identified.
+This work merges the family violence prevention work and Police and Youth Engagement Program in a holistic community development practice.

 - Support culturally appropriate community building through the natural support model with settlement and broker service systems.

-- Strong relationships between emerging ethnocultural communities and police services, Children’s Services and mainstream services.
+- Build strong relationships between emerging ethnocultural communities, police services, Children’s Services, and mainstream services.

-- Building youth capacity and leadership skills throughout the year within the family and community context.
+- Build youth capacity and leadership skills throughout the year within the family and community context.

-- Being responsive to emerging community groups that address community needs not provided by other agencies/services.
+- Respond to emerging community groups that address community needs not provided by other agencies/services.

-- Identify and implement systems change drivers that create an environment that is conducive to newcomer and vulnerable population integration resulting in safer communities.
+- Identify and implement systems change drivers.
+These will create a conducive environment for newcomer and vulnerable populations.
+This will result in safer communities.

-- Continue working with other organizations that serve newcomers to find innovative solutions to the complexity of integration.
+- Work with other organizations that serve newcomers to find innovative solutions to the complexity of integration.

 - Engage community groups and various stakeholders in addressing issues around hate incidents/crime, discrimination, and racism.

-Improved communications, linkages and engagement among partners and key community stakeholders.
+Improve communications, linkages, and engagement among partners and key community stakeholders.

-Increase the capacity (knowledge and skills) of community leaders to improve family health.
+Increase capacity (knowledge and skills) of community leaders to improve family health.

-Increased social supports for men, women, youth and LGBTQ newcomers.
+Increase social supports for men, women, youth, and LGBTQ newcomers.